California cops shot and killed 162 people last year. This bill could help reduce the bloodshed.

 Under the existing law, California cops may use any kind of force they believe is “reasonable” to “effect [an] arrest, to prevent escape or to overcome resistance” of a suspect, regardless of the crime, whether the person is armed, or whether they pose a threat to the officer or another person.
 That force standard is looser than the one set by the 1989 Supreme Court ruling in Graham v.
 Connor, which said an officer’s use of lethal force must be “objectively reasonable”—meaning any officer in the same situation might have made a similar call.
 The court also laid out tests to determine the reasonableness of an officer’s actions, including whether a suspect poses an immediate threat to the officer or others, the severity of the alleged crime, whether the suspect is resisting, and whether he is a flight risk or attempting to escape police custody.

 Consequently, police use of force in California has been governed by a combination of the Garner ruling and precedents set by state courts.
-Yet many California police departments still train their officers according to the 1872 law, supporters say, and and AB931 would provide much-needed clarity.
+Yet many California police departments still train their officers according to the 1872 law, supporters say, and AB931 provides some much-needed clarity.

 The police unions, meanwhile, don’t want officers hands tied.
 “If 931 goes forward, they are going to be more reactionary,” says Shaun Rundle, deputy director of the California Peace Officers Association, which opposes the bill.
 “In instances they’re going to be so second-guessing themselves because they’re worried about being sued or litigated against in court that it may cloud their judgment on whether to pursue somebody, whether to pursue a chase, whether to pursue somebody on foot.”

-Note: This article has been updated to reflect the passage of the bill from committee.